neicnordic/ai-with-dummies/README.md

 AI for dummies is a game to teach how neural networks work on a most basic level.
 Each instance on the game has 5 participants who will act out the training of a neural network.
 The purpose of the game is to get a deeper understanding of what's actually happening when neural networks are trained, and how they work in practice.

-The neural network this game trains is meant to take a 3x4 pixel image and detect if the image shows a number "1".
+The neural network that this game aims to train is meant to take a 3x4 pixel image and detect if the image shows a number "1".

 The game is expected to take 30-45 minutes with setup time.
 It's encouraged to run this game simultaneously as you explain the concepts behind neural networks.